 When you live in Seattle, you know the weather changes from one hour to the next.
 Below is a list of question that will help ensure you will have the most enjoyable experience possible while out on the water.
 We look forward to sailing with you.

 If you need to reschedule or cancel your reservation, please notify us as soon as possible.

-Most charters and adventures are considered standard charters.
-If you cancel less than 7 days before your scheduled sailing, or an excessive number of times, your deposit will be forfeited.
-If you need to reschedule and it is less than 7 days before your charter there while be rescheduling fee, which could be up to 40% of the total charter fee.
+If you cancel less than 7 days before your scheduled sail, or an excessive number of times, your deposit will be forfeited.
+If you need to reschedule and it is less than 7 days before your charter there will be a rescheduling fee, which could be up to 40% of the total charter fee.

 All custom charters have a 30-day cancellation policy, and any custom charter cancelled with less than 30-day’ notice is subject to forfeit of full deposit.

 For our smaller charters on Solana and 'Fraid Knot (6 people or fewer), arrive up to 10 minutes before your scheduled departure time.